What is the Sports Funding? The National Picture

 - An action plan was created as a result of a PE and School Sport Audit.

-- Teacher's PE teaching skills and confidence have improved as a result of regular professional development, whereby they observe and work alongside the PE Consultant and also PE teachers from Kingsbridge Community College.
+- Teacher's PE teaching skills and confidence have improved as a result of regular professional development, whereby they observe and work alongside the PE Consultant.
 In addition PE courses have been attended.

 - All children now have access to varied PE activities due to a new broad, rich and engaging curriculum.
 The curriculum is progressive with clear learning objectives and outcomes.

 - Inter-School competitive school sport opportunities have increased as a result of regular participation against other Kingsbridge Learning Community primary schools in festivals and competitions, such as a swimming gala, football festival and indoor athletics meeting.
-The netball team finishes runners-up in the Learning Community competition and qualified to play in the district finals.
 After-School Clubs, such as tag rugby, football, multi-skills and netball also contribute to increased participation.

-- The school playground has been redesigned, with new multi coloured lines for games such as mini-tennis.
+- The school playground was redesigned, with new multi coloured lines for games such as mini-tennis.